-- 1. Bring clarity to what we are trying to achieve as a city by when facilitating participation. - 2.
-To create more resilient public services by promoting shared agendas across organisational leadership. - 3.
-To solve complex city challenges more effectively and efficiently by using a City Office as a space to develop a deeper understanding of our challenges. - 4.
+- 2. To create more resilient public services by promoting shared agendas across organisational leadership. - To solve complex city challenges more effectively and efficiently by using a City Office as a space to develop a deeper understanding of our challenges. - 4.
 Increase the sustainability and scalability of innovations by supporting them with a new model of city partnership, with the City Office taking on a role as a key enabling hub to support and coordinate city resources and assets through shared agendas and common city goals.